This Day In Music: July 25

 July 25, 1966 ~ Rock, alternative rock, punk rock bassist Maureen Herman born in Philadelphia, Pennsylvania, USA ~ Member of all-female rock trio Babes In Toyland with guitarist Kat Bjelland and drummer Lori Barbero, joining the band in 1992 replacing original bassist Michelle Leon.
 Present on the band's 1992 Fontanelle sophomore album and its 1995 follow-up and final album Nemesisters.
 Following the band's initial disbandement has worked as editor for Musician magazine, freelanced for Rolling Stone, and founded her own Pollyanna company focusing on music management, booking, promotion, publicity, and music publishing

-July 25, 1962 ~ Blues harpist, singer, guitarist Robert Lucas born in Long Beach, California, USA ~ Played the blues harmonica backing artists such as Bernie Pearl, Big Joe Turner, George Harmonica Smith, Pee Wee Creighton, Lowell Fulson, Eddie Cleanhead Vinson, Percy Mayfield, and others.
+July 25, 1962 ~ Blues harpist, singer, guitarist Robert Lucas born in Long Beach, California, USA ~ Played the blues harmonica backing artists such as Bernie Pearl, Big Joe Turner, George Harmonica Smith, Pee Wee Creighton, Lowell Fulson, Eddie Cleanhead Vinson, and Percy Mayfield.
 Founded Luke & the Locomotives.
-Fronted Canned Heat from the mid- to late 1990s ~ Lucas passed away in 2008
+Fronted Canned Heat from the mid- to late-1990s ~ Lucas passed away in 2008

 July 25, 1961 ~ Actress, singer Bobbi Eakes, full name Bobbie Diane Eakes, born in Warner Robins, Georgia, USA ~ Beauty queen, made the top 10 at the 1983 Miss America contest.
 Best known as a TV actress, notably starring in the soap operas The Bold & The Beautiful and All My Children.
 Sang with girl group Big Trouble, duetted with Jeff Trachta, guested on Collin Raye's 2000 single Tired Of Loving You and released a number of solo albums